Al Pacino spotted at Manco & Manco Pizza on Jersey Shore

-OCEAN CITY, N.J. --A legendary actor has been spotted at the Jersey Shore.
+OCEAN CITY, New Jersey --A legendary actor has been spotted at the Jersey Shore.

 Al Pacino stopped by Manco & Manco Pizza in Ocean City around 2 p.m.
 Monday for a meal with his family.

-Employees say they didn't even recognize him until right before he left.
+Employees said they didn't even recognize him until right before he left.

 Later in the day, the staff noticed Pacino waiting in his car, so they decided to bring him a pie to go.